thxsxth/POMDP_RLSepsis/README.md

-# Reinforcement Learning based Learning of Dynamic Sepsis Treatment Strategies, in a Partially Observed MDP setting
+# Unifying Mechanistic Modelling and Deep Reinforcement Learning to learn Dynamic Sepsis Treatment Strategies, in a Partially Observed MDP setting.

-This repository conatins code for a Continous Action Reinforcement Learning based Dynamic Treatment learning, respecting partial observability for Sepsis Treatment.
+This repository conatins code for Reinforcement Learning based Dynamic Treatment learning, respecting partial observability for Sepsis Treatment.
+We use a novel Cardiovascular Physiology based autoencoder, with learns patient specific Cardiovasular states, this structure is expected to convey important Physiological information which can't be directly observed.
+We also use another denoising Autoencoder to represent the history of the labs, and then use Offline Reinforcement Learning to learn optimal treatment strategies.

 ## Still work in progress